abelperezok/aws-serverless-netcore/netcore3.1/part-05/README.md

         }
 ```

 This time, instead of a constant text it will output Hello followed by whatever we input to it.
-We have two methods available to test our latest changes: dotnet lambda (real AWS) and sam local (local environment).
+We have three methods available to test our latest changes: dotnet lambda, AWS CLI and sam local.

 ### Testing on AWS